Assessing high-order effects in feature importance via predictability decomposition

+In contrast, our decomposition focuses on disentangling redundancy and synergistic effects explicitly.
+In our framework, synergy encompasses both dependency effects and interaction effects.
+As such, the proposed approach and the decomposition described in \cite{konig} can be viewed as complementary.
+Furthermore, unlike the approach in \cite{konig}, our method identifies the specific variables that contribute to redundant and synergistic effects alongside the feature under consideration.

+It is worth noting that the proposed decomposition, just like vanilla LOCO, is influenced by the choice of the hypothesis space for regression: performing the analysis with multiple models may be useful to assess the robustness of the conclusions w.r.t. the choice of the model.
+We like to stress that the exhaustive evaluation is feasible on the data-sets analyzed in this work, as the number of variables is not huge: we obtained the same results as those from the greedy search thus confirming the validity of the greedy approach.

-Summarizing, we have considered feature importance for regression, a fundamental tool for XAI, and introduced a novel definition of importance which takes into account the cooperation among features.
-The total importance is seen as the sum of a unique contribution, from the given feature, plus the redundant and synergistic contributions which measure the cooperation with other features.
-We believe that this framework will be useful also to get further insights in the cooperative behaviors of units in artificial neural networks \cite{kenzo}.
+In summary, we have addressed feature importance for regression, a critical tool in XAI, by introducing a novel definition of importance that incorporates the cooperative behavior among features.
+The total importance is decomposed into a unique contribution from the feature itself and the redundant and synergistic contributions that quantify its cooperation with other features.